waynegraham/registry.clir.org/_projects/2009-cataloguing-a-collection-of-20th-century-african-am.md

 ---
 layout: project
-title: "Cataloguing a Collection of 20th Century African American History and Culture"
+title: Cataloguing a Collection of 20th Century African American History and Culture
 ---